Jaspersoft/jrs-rest-java-client/README.md

         .createOrUpdate(organization);
 ```
 Be carefully using this method because you can damage existing organization if the `organizationId` of new organization is already used.
-The descriptor sent in the request should contain all the properties you want to set on the new organization.
+The descriptor is sent in the request should contain all the properties you want to set on the new organization.
 Specify the `parentId` value to set the parent of the organization, not the `tenantUri` or `tenantFolderUri` properties.
 However, all properties have defaults or can be determined based on the alias value.
 The minimal descriptor necessary to create an organization is simply the alias property.
 In this case, the organization is created as child of the logged-in user’s home organization.
 ####Modifying Organization Properties
 To modify the properties of an organization, use the `update` method and specify the organization ID in the URL.
 The request must include an organization descriptor with the values you want to change.
 You cannot change the ID of an organization, only its name (used for display) and its alias (used for logging in).